ShardFenix/DontBeStupid/README.md

 - It's fine because it's in the game.
 - (for MOBAs) It's fine because that's his kit.
-- (Rocket League) Infinite boost is fine because your car has a rocket strapped to it.
+- (Rocket League) It's fine because your car has a rocket strapped to it.
 - If it wasn't fine, the devs wouldn't have put it in.
 - A company made it, so it must be good.